 FACT SHEET The model Fresnel Lens in the collection are produced in America by a company that specialise in the design and manufacture of lighthouses and lens miniatures.
-Each lens was purchased and imported from America for display at the exhibitions some have the ability to flash.
+Each lens was purchased and imported from America for display at the exhibitions with some have the ability to flash.
 These miniature replicas of the lenses are designed to look like the full size working lenses that would have been in lighthouses all around the world.

 Automation of lighthouses around the 60s and 70s meant the lenses were being scrapped, many just been thrown away some into the sea close to the lighthouse, with a few beings saved and now making up part of a collection at museums around the country.